 How to complain

 We handle complaints in line with the NHS complaints procedures.

 We hope that most problems can be resolved at the time between those parties concerned.
-Please ask to speak with the Practice Manager at the time of the incident.
+Please ask to speak to the Practice manager or Operations Manager at the time of the incident.
 However, if this is not possible then you can phone or write to the practice manager as soon as possible.
 Prompt contact will enable us to investigate the matter more easily.

 There are some time limits for reporting any issues.
 Complaints should be reported within twelve months of the incident, or within twelve months of becoming aware of the incident.

 Please be as precise as possible when documenting your complaint.
 Vague statements such as “they were rude on the phone” are very difficult to investigate or evidence afterwards.
 Give examples of things that were said that you considered to be rude.